 - a) The District's code of ethics addresses conflict of interest transactions with Board members and employees.
 Transactions that are less-than-arm's length are prohibited.
 Less-than-arm's length is a relationship between the District and employees or vendors who are related to District officials or Board members. - b) The Board requires corrective action for issues reported in the Certified Public Accountant's (CPA's) management letter, audit reports, the Single Audit, and consultant reports. - c) The Board has established the required policies and procedures concerning District operations. - d) The Board routinely receives and discusses the necessary fiscal reports including the: - 1.
 Treasurer's cash reports; - 2.
 Budget status reports; - 3.
 Revenue status reports; - 4.
-Monthly extra-classroom activity fund reports; and - 5.
-Fund balance projections (usually starting in January).
+Quarterly extra-classroom activity fund reports; and - 5.
+Fund balance projections (usually starting in January). - e) The District has a long-term (three to five years) financial plan for both capital projects and operating expenses.